Dometic 310 Series

 Features to Consider When Buying the Perfect RV Toilet

-Space is usually a big concern in RVs, so the size of the toilet is one of the most important features to pay attention to.
-Certain types of RV toilets are going to be smaller than others, such as the gravity flush toilet or a cassette toilet, so if you have a small space, you may want to consider one of these types.
+Space is usually a big concern in RVs, so the size of the toilet is one of the most important factors to pay attention to.
+Certain types of recreational vehicle toilets are going to be smaller than others, such as a gravity flush or cassette model, so if you have a small space, you may want to consider one of these types.

-Some RV toilets are easy to clean compared to others.
+Some RV toilets are easier to clean as compared to others.
 Some of them handle odors better than others.
-The cleanest type of toilet you can get is a vacuum toilet because it literally sucks everything away.
+The cleanest type you can get is a vacuum toilet as they suck everything away.
 The bio-tank degrades the waste, so there aren’t any lingering odors to deal with.

-On the other hand, portable toilets are probably the least hygienic type because you must deal with the waste head-on.
+On the other hand, most portable toilets are the least hygienic type because you must deal with the waste head-on.
 There is no water, no vacuum, no degrading of the waste.
 With this type, you’ll want to keep some gloves, and a face mask handy for frequent emptying to make sure you don’t have a constant RV toilet smell invading your nostrils.

-You should decide whether you want to deal with a plumbed-in toilet or a portable (movable) toilet.
-If budget is a concern or if you’re going to be able to move the toilet to different locations, then a portable toilet may be a good choice for you.
-A composting toilet is good for portability but isn’t necessarily a budget option.
+You should decide whether you want to deal with a plumbed-in model or a portable (movable) one.
+If budget is a concern or if you’re going to be able to move the toilet to different locations, then a portable RV toilet may be the best choice for you.
+A composting RV toilet is good for portability but isn’t necessarily a budget option.

-If you plan to leave the toilet in your RV’s bathroom and you want something clean and easy to maintain, a plumbed-in toilet is an excellent way to go.
-The installation on some types are simple enough for DIYers, while others may require professional installation.
+If you plan to have the toilet in your RV bathroom and want something clean and easy to maintain, a plumbed-in model is an excellent way to go.
+The installation for some models is simple enough for DIYers, while others may require professional installation.

-A toilet can either be made of porcelain, a high-quality, hard plastic, or a combination of materials.
-You may also see the material listed as Vitreous China or enamel, but these are glazes that go on top of the porcelain.
+Typical materials include porcelain, high-quality hard plastic, or a combination.
+You may also see the material listed as vitreous china or enamel, but these are glazes that go on top of the porcelain.

-If you want something lightweight, plastic is a great choice.
-If you want something extremely durable, choose porcelain.
+If you want something lightweight, then plastic RV toilets are a great choice.
+If you want something more durable, choose porcelain.

-Most people want a compact toilet for their RV, but with a compact RV toilet comes a compact waste capacity.
-You should consider how many people will be using the toilet and how often you’ll be able to dump it in the container.
+Most people want a compact lavatory for their recreational vehicle, but with a compact RV toilet comes a compact waste capacity.
+You should consider how many people will be using the toilet and how often you’ll be able to dump it.

-Gravity toilets, macerating flush toilets, and vacuum toilets are great if a group of three or more people will be using the toilet regularly.
+A gravity toilet, macerating flush toilet, or vacuum toilet are great if a group of three or more people will be using your vehicle’s toilet regularly.
 Composting toilets and macerating flush toilets are a suitable choice if you can’t empty the waste tank often.

-RV toilets can get heavy, but at 12.3 pounds (10.6 for the low-profile), you could carry Aqua-Magic RV toilet with one hand.
-The lightweight and easy installation make it great for DIYers who need a basic RV toilet solution.
+Toilets for RVs can get heavy, but at 12.3 pounds (10.6 lbs for the low-profile option), you could carry this Thetford Aqua-Magic model with one hand.
+It’s lightweight and easily installed making it great for DIYers who need a basic recreational vehicle toilet solution.

 As with most products, you get what you pay for.
-There are a few quality issues with this toilet, such as some leaks or the foot pedal possibly sticking.
-However, the toilet still works great and would be a great beginner RV toilet for any DIYer
+There are a few quality issues with this toilet, such as occasional leaks or the foot pedal sometimes sticking.
+However, the toilet still works great and would be a great beginner RV toilet for any DIYer.

-- Toilet seat is wide enough to accommodate larger-sized bottoms.
+- Seat is wide enough to accommodate larger-sized bottoms

 - Tends to leak around the seals.

-The Dometic is a better quality product than other cheaper gravity RV toilets without the price being jacked up.
+The Dometic is a better quality product than other cheaper models without the price being jacked up.
 This is why we labeled it as the best value.
-However, you should be aware that Dometic does not offer replacement parts for this toilet.
+However, you should be aware that Dometic does not offer replacement parts for the 320 model.
 Once it breaks, you’ll need to buy another (which is why it’s so cheap).

-- Flush is a little weaker compared to similar RV toilets.
+- Flush is a little weaker compared to similar products

-The Aqua Magic Style Plus is a contemporary gravity flush RV toilet that looks and feels like a home toilet.
+The Aqua Magic Style Plus is a contemporary gravity flush model that looks and feels like a regular household toilet.
 You can choose between a high or low profile, and the toilet seat can be customized.
-This is a good-looking RV toilet that is coated in vitreous china to make it stand out from everything else in your RV.

-- Has good weight, which makes it sturdy.
+- Has a good weight making it sturdy

 - Easy to install

-- The plastic cover at the base may take a few tries to squeeze it on.
+- The plastic cover at the base may take a few tries to squeeze on

 This gravity flush model features a powerful 360-degree vortex flush pattern, so it’s a champ at getting rid of left-over deposits.
-It has a water-tight ball flush system that always keeps water in the toilet bowl, so you don’t have to worry about unpleasant odors.
+It has a water-tight ball flush system so water is always present in the bowl, so you will have no problems with any unpleasant odors.

 Nature’s Head Composting Toilet

-The close quarters’ spider handle is particularly well thought out for installing in close quarters.
+The spider handle is particularly well thought out for installing in close quarters.
 Instead of one handle, you have three that stand out almost vertically, so even in a tight fit, you can rotate the drum without a struggle.

-A built-in fan pulls air (odors) from the unit to the outside using only .1 amp of electricity from your RV.
-The product measures 22 x 20.5 x 21.7 inches and weighs 28 pounds.
+A built-in fan pulls air (odors) from the unit to the outside using only 1.7 amp of electricity in 24 hours.
+This toilet measures 22 x 20.5 x 21.7 inches and weighs 28 pounds.

-There aren’t any low points about this product.
+There aren’t any major low points about this product.
 It’s a slight annoyance to have to carry around compost soil continually, but this is a small price to pay.

 - Easy to install